angadhn/MySite/_notes/Space Data Center Analysis.md

 # Solar Arrays

-## Desired Packaging Densities

-Their long-term goal is to build a 5 GW system which they state needs solar arrays spanning an area of 4km × 4km.
-This is a power density of 312 W/m², which we will denote as $$P_{\text{solar}}$$.
-Using the same power density, their smaller 40 MW SDC needs 128,000 m² of solar panels.
-This would need to be packed into a single launch Starship, which has a fairing volume of 1000 m³.
-We now define areal packing density, which is the area of these arrays divided by the Starship's fairing volume; this works out to 128 m²/m³.
+Starcloud's long-term goal is to build a 5 GW system, for which they require solar arrays spanning an area of 4km × 4km.
+This is a power density of 312 W/m² from which we can determine that their smaller 40 MW SDC needs 128,000 m² of solar panels.
+To pack this into a single Starship with a fairing volume of 1000 m³, we can determine the desired areal packing density which is the area of these arrays divided by the Starship's fairing volume.
+This works out to 128 m²/m³.

 $$
 \begin{align}